ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 After you enter the ``ssh`` command:

 #.
 Enter your NCSA (Kerberos) password, when prompted.
 #.
-Approve the NCSA Duo push on your phone.
+Approve the NCSA Duo push notification on your phone.
 #.
 Again, enter your NCSA (Kerberos) password, when prompted.

 Command-line SSH Clients